Early Musings

 The Tug of Motherhood

-There were no innate heart strings pulling me in the direction of wanting to be mother.
+No innate heart strings were pulling me in the direction of wanting to be a mother.
 My dreams did not involve motherhood.
 I do not recall having a favorite doll that accompanied me everywhere.
-Instead I had an imaginary friend and paper dolls which were all the rage in the 60’s.
+Instead, I had an imaginary friend and paper dolls, which were all the rage in the 60s.
 That may give you an indication of my lack of mothering sentiment.
-Can’t really hug and coddle a cardboard cutout or an imaginary friend.
+Can’t hug and coddle a cardboard cutout or an imaginary friend.

-I have no regrets having my daughter.
+I have no regrets about having my daughter.
 She has saved me and no doubt made me a better person.
-Two and half years after she was born, I got pregnant, miscarrying early.
+Two and a half years after she was born, I got pregnant, miscarrying early.

 I knew that the universe was suggesting to me that one child was enough.
-I was guided to follow my heart and the definition of what family was going to be for me.
+I was guided to follow my heart and define what family meant to me.

 Family — A More Viable Definition

-We are way beyond needing children to work the fields or factories as was the case prior to the 1950"s.
+We are far beyond the need for children to work in the fields or factories, as was the case before the 1950s.
 Continuous population growth to fuel our economy or to fulfill some misguided traditional obligations is unsustainable and no longer rational.

-The 21st century definition of family is expanding and no longer needs to include common DNA.
+The 21st-century definition of family is expanding and no longer requires common DNA.
 Family can and should be anyone that we love and with whom we want to share parts of our lives.
-Individuals can and should be able to define family based upon their own unique situation.
+Individuals can and should be able to define their own family based on their unique situation.

 Society has no business making those rules.
 And we need to stop following them if they don’t fit within the lifestyle we have chosen.

 Teaching elementary through college gave me a window into the worlds of my students and the sometimes arduous roads they were navigating.
 We engaged with and learned from each other.
 I treasure that time.
 Which, to me, is another kind of motherhood and another definition of family.
-Those of you who are educators know this well.
+Those of you who are educators are well aware of this.

-Family for many is a community of people caring for one another.
+For many, family is a community of people caring for one another.
 They often feel more at home, appreciated and loved by those who do not necessarily share their genetics.
-These communities change and grow as situations fluctuate.
+These communities evolve and adapt as situations change.

-I know many people who made the choice not to have children and for a variety of reasons.
-Their lives are full.
+I know many people who have chosen not to have children, for a variety of reasons.
+Their lives are whole.
 They contribute to the definition of family that is unique to them.
 I honor and respect their chosen path.

 Family — Balancing the Emotional and the Rational